Discover Aichi, the "Kingdom of Manufacturing," through Museums

 Dates and times: Monday to Friday from 1:45 PM to 3:30 PM

-*First-come, first-served basis No additional participants will be allowed once capacity is reached.
+*First-come, first-served basis until capacity is reached.

 Price: Free